ABTestDataCamp/intro-to-machine-learning/chapter3.md

 Which of the following types of questions might you try to answer with a Random Forests model?

 *** =instructions
--Is there a direct relationship between money and happiness?
+-If you make more money, will you be happier?
--What is a new customer to an online site likely to purchase?
+-What is a new customer to a web store likely to purchase?
+-Is it true that what goes up must come down?

 *** =hint
-- Random forests are useful for non-linear questions.
+- Random forests are useful for finding relationships that can't be predicted linearly.

 *** =pre_exercise_code
 ```{r}